iwsjanine/github-slideshow/2019-09-27-FNOL-Step-5---Claimant-Vehicle-and-Parties.md

     * No

-    * Unknown
+    * Unknown**Note**: This is automatically selected when you choose No in Question 1.

-9. In the **Please describe any pre-existing damage** box, describe damage to the vehicle that predates the accident.
+9. In the **Please describe any pre-existing damage **text box, describe damage to the vehicle that predates the accident.

 10. In the **Please describe any damaged items within the vehicle** text box, describe damage to any contents within the vehicle.